USC vs. UCLA: Which College to Choose?

 Financial Aid

-For USC, over 22% of the fall’s first-year class received a USC Merit Scholarship, and about two-thirds received financial assistance from the school through grants, scholarships, and loans.
+For USC, over 20% of students typically receive the USC Merit Scholarship, and about two-thirds receive financial assistance through grants, scholarships, and loans.

 UCLA appeals to different financial situations through its flexible housing and meal plans.
 Recently, UCLA implemented the Tuition Stability Plan.
 This initiative keeps tuition flat for undergraduate classes during the duration of their enrollment, for up to six years, effectively reducing unexpected costs.